wallyjaytechh/WALLYJAYTECH-MD/README.md

 5. Unarchieve the zip file you uploaded to panel
 6. Open bot folder and move all filea to container by (../)
 7. Now run bot
-8. After 1-2min it show enter number [if you have session id already in the settings js file then no need]
+8. After 1-2min it show enter number [if you have creds.json  already in the session folder then no need of that]
 9. Enter number it will show pair code
-10. Enter pair code in linked device in whatsapp
+10. Enter pair code in linked device on whatsapp
-11. Bot Connect done now use bot
+11. Bot Connect done now use .menu or any of the prefix you configure in the prefix env inside settings.js

 ```
 # Install Manually 👇